 Amstein + Walthert has been a member of the Suva Safety Charter since 2018.
 The signatories of the charter are committed to ensuring that safety rules are observed in the workplace.

-For every 200,000 hours worked, 0.56 occupational accidents occurred in our company in 2020 (accident rate according to OSHA calculation method).
+For every 200,000 hours worked, 0.56 occupational accidents occurred in our company in 2020 (accident rate according to the OSHA calculation method).
 The figure has fallen by 0.42 compared to the previous year.
-These declines can certainly also be explained by the fact that everyone was less on the road, both professionally and privately, due to the Covid-19 pandemic.
+These declines can certainly also be explained by the fact that everyone was on the road less, both professionally and privately, due to the Covid-19 pandemic.